ietf-wg-acme/acme/draft-ietf-acme-acme.md

 string comprised entirely of characters in the URL-safe base64 alphabet.
 The "||" operator indicates concatenation of strings.

-In computations involving key authorizations, such as the digest computations required for the DNS and TLS SNI challenges, the key authorization string MUST be represented in UTF-8 form (or, equivalently, ASCII).

 ## HTTP

 With HTTP validation, the client in an ACME transaction proves its control over